 By Fons Trompenaars and Charles Hampden-Turner, McGraw Hill, 4th edition, 2020.

-If you’re a fan of Erin Meyer's "The Culture Map" you’ll probably like this book too.
-It provides evidence-based knowledge about specific cultures and in-depth insights about cultural understanding in general.
+This book provides evidence-based knowledge about specific cultures and in-depth insights about cultural understanding in general.
 Written by the well-respected cultural trainers and management consultants Fons Trompenaars and Charles Hampden-Turner, it is with good reason that "Riding the Waves of Culture" is known as a classic in the intercultural field.

 By David Livermore, Cultural Intelligence Center, 2013.